 What if I don’t meet ALL the job qualifications?
 Can I still apply?
 Yes!
 The companies in our program are looking for people who have solid professional backgrounds who are looking to restart their careers.
 As part of that, they are open to transferable skills, nontraditional educational backgrounds and experience gained outside of the paid workforce.
 If you believe you meet many of the qualifications listed – even if your skills and experiences weren’t gained the “traditional” way — you should absolutely apply.

 What should I do if I don’t see a job I’m interested in or qualified for?
 Stay tuned for updates to the Path Forward website.
-We are hard at work now signing on new partners to join us for future programs, and we are regularly announcing new partners and job listings.
-Meanwhile, there are a few resources you can check out to learn about other return to work programs.
+So far, we’ve worked with more than 35 companies to implement return to work programs, and we’re hard at work now signing on new partners to join us for future programs.
+We also know of another 30 companies that have US-based return to work programs that are not affiliated with Path Forward.
+Some of these have been one-time pilots and others are ongoing programs with regular start and end dates.
+You can find a list of those programs here.
+Also, here are a few resources you can check out to get ready to return to work or find project-based work: